ArcadiaLabs/python_libs/README.md

 ##### i2c_core
 I2C core functions, needed by other i2c libs.
 Should autodetect Raspberry and Banana boards i2c bus number.
 ##### i2c_at24cxx
-ATMEL AT24C16 16kb I2C EEPROM and AT24CXX series *(not sure how to correctly use these)*
+ATMEL AT24C16 16kb I2C EEPROM and AT24CXX series *(not sure how to correctly use these EEPROM chips)*
 ##### i2c_bmp085
 Bosch BMP085 pressure and temperature sensor
 ##### i2c_ds1621